BIS-Brecon/aderyn-qgis-plugin/readme.md

 This plugin has been developed by the BIS (Biodiversity Information Service https://www.bis.org.uk/).
 Please contact BIS with any questions you may have about the plugin or with suggestons for further development.

-The GitHub repository can also be used to log issues and suggest enhancements.
+The GitHub repository can also be used to log issues and suggest enhancements - https://github.com/stevegoddard/aderyn-qgis-plugin.